How to Remove Sap From Your Dog’s Fur (Even If It’s Dried and Stuck)

 Thankfully, in most cases removing tree sap from your dog's fur is rather easy.
 It just takes a bit of patience and a little oil.
 However, if you need to call for assistance, it's still well worth the time you spend with your dog hiking.
 It's definitely worth a bit of sap removing time and it's good your dog and you.
 Just make sure your dog doestn't ingest any sap.
 Otherwise, it's an easy budget win!

-Again, you’ll want to focus on keeping your dog calm.
+If your dog has sticky tree sap stuck in their fur, these simple steps can safely loosen the resin and remove it without cutting the hair.
+Above all, focus on keeping your dog calm.
 Here are the steps to follow when you’re still at the sticky sap stage:

-1. Leash your dog first
+Step 1: Leash your dog

 This prevents your dog from roaming off.
 Or in Henry’s case, trying to help me.

-• Smooth peanut butter (xylitol and chocolate free )
+• Smooth peanut butter (xylitol and chocolate-free)

 • Mayonnaise